-After launching our marketing campaign, we immediately gained traction online, which led to an increase in advance registrations.
+After launching our marketing campaign, we immediately gained online traction, leading to an increase in advance registrations.
 For that specific event, we saw a total increase in attendance of 20% in comparison to the previous year.
 An online survey showed that the attendees were happy with how the way the new event was structured, and 80% of respondents said that it would be likely that they would recommend our events within their network.

-My approach to increase the attendance at our events did not go unnoticed.
+My approach to increasing attendance at our events did not go unnoticed.
 I was asked by my department director to make a presentation about how I tackled this problem and present this to the board.’

 Why this is a strong answer:

-- This example shows that you’re able to identify issues and that you understand your responsibility to address them.
+- This example shows that you can identify issues and understand your responsibility to address them.